cabalism/updo/README.md

 At the start of a GHC upgrade put all packages into `project-dhall/pkgs-upgrade-todo.dhall`.
 As the upgrade progresses remove packages from this list as you work on them.
+Updo will generate `pkgs-sorted.dhall` and `pkgs-upgrade-done.dhall`.

 For a dependency version upgrade, add or change an entry in `constraints.dhall` and if that dependency is on stackage for the resolver we're using and if the